acurteman/cryptographic/docs.md

             - fortFirewall

             - hackWallet

+    - "logoutTime": Int, unix time the user last logged out.
+Used to prevent users from rapid disconnect/reconnect

     - "maxCredits": Int, most credits a user has had at one time.
 Used as a high score